|

 There are two appendices at the end of the book: One

-recalls the stores of 79th Street, from Stony Island Avenue to Jeffery
+recalls the stores of 79th Street, from Stony Island Avenue to Jeffrey

-Avenue.
-The other tells the anecdotal stories about how some of the most
+Avenue, and the other tells the stories about how some of the most

 popular toys and games in the 1950s and 1960s got their start.